Education and Schools in China

-As its economy continues to expand and its expat population keeps growing, more foreigners are sending their children to public schools in China, especially in the early preschool years.
+As its economy and its expat population continues to grow, more foreigners are sending their children to public schools in China, especially in the early preschool years.
 Western families are becoming more comfortable with the idea of permanence in the Far East, and some want their children to become as well assimilated as possible.

 As is often the case, some state schools in China are better than others.
 Overall, the best schools offer a high standard of education and, in many cases, are more competitive and more rigorous than the public options in an expat’s home country.

-Foreigners who do choose this option should be aware that Chinese schools do not have second language programmes.
+Foreigners who choose this option should be aware that Chinese schools don't have second language programmes.
 All lessons and coursework are in Chinese, with few concessions made for foreign students.
 Furthermore, the teaching style tends to centre less around critical thinking and more on teaching by rote.

 Tuition costs vary, but even the most expensive public schools are cheaper than their international equivalents.

 Private schools in China

-Some Chinese private schools are better-funded equivalents of state-sponsored education, while others integrate aspects of international curricula and may even offer instruction in English as well as Chinese.
+Some Chinese private schools are better-funded equivalents of state-sponsored education, while others integrate aspects of international curricula and may offer instruction in English as well as Chinese.
 Alternative learning schools, such as Montessori and Waldorf, also fall into this category.

-Private schools in China tend to attract pupils from diverse, but well-to-do backgrounds, as well as many local children whose standardised test scores did not qualify them for one of the more reputable public schools.
+Private schools in China tend to attract pupils from diverse but well-to-do backgrounds, including local children whose standardised test scores did not qualify them for one of the reputable public schools.

 Homeschooling in China

-Many expats find that their children's education options are constrained by finances.
+Many expats find that their children's education options are limited by finances.
 Couples who migrate to teach English in China, in particular, often don’t earn enough to send their kids to a school that suits their standards.

-Homeschooling is the most plausible option for many expats in China, and has been growing in popularity with foreigners and locals alike.
-Larger cities also often have homeschooling groups in place to support parents and students, and provide an opportunity to interact with other families.
+Homeschooling is the best option for many expats in China, and has been growing in popularity among foreigners and locals alike.
+Larger cities often have homeschooling support groups for parents and students, which provide opportunities for families to interact with one another.